cambridgeltl/mirror-bert/README.md

 [***Fast, Effective, and Self-Supervised: Transforming Masked Language Models into Universal Lexical and Sentence Encoders***](https://arxiv.org/pdf/2104.08027.pdf)<br>
 by [Fangyu Liu](http://fangyuliu.me/about.html), [Ivan Vulić](https://sites.google.com/site/ivanvulic/), [Anna Korhonen](https://sites.google.com/site/annakorhonen/), and [Nigel Collier](https://sites.google.com/site/nhcollier/).

-Mirror-BERT is a contrastive learning method that converts pretrained language models (PLMs) into universal text encoders.
+Mirror-BERT is an unsupervised contrastive learning method that converts pretrained language models (PLMs) into universal text encoders.
 It takes a PLM and a txt file containing raw text as input, and output a strong text embedding model, in just 20-30 seconds.
 It works well for not only sentence, but also word and phrase representation learning.

 ## Hugginface pretrained models